Cuomo retreats to closed events

 Most voters surveyed indicate Cuomo shouldn’t run for a fourth term.
 But more people than not say he shouldn’t resign now.
 In the latest Siena College poll, 51% of respondents said he shouldn’t step down, while 37% said he should.

-Last Thursday, Cuomo held a ceremonial groundbreaking of a new project at the Bay Park Sewage Treatment Plant in East Rockaway.
-On hand was state Sen. Todd Kaminsky (D-Long Beach), who championed the project but who also is among dozens of state lawmakers who have called for Cuomo to resign.
+At the Thursday groundbreaking in East Rockaway, Cuomo was joined by several officials, including State Sen. Todd Kaminsky (D-Long Beach), who championed the project but who also is among dozens of state lawmakers who have called for Cuomo to resign.

 In Erie County, Cuomo appeared with Assembly Majority Leader Crystal Peoples-Stokes (D-Buffalo) and Buffalo Mayor Byron Brown, who praised Cuomo.